davele-itsme/DTT-project/README.md

 $ gh repo clone davele-itsme/DTT-project
 ```

 ## Configuration
 The application uses Google Maps Android API.
 Follow: https://developers.google.com/maps/documentation/android-sdk/start to set up the API key.
 Once you have API key, put it inside  `res/values/google_maps_api.xml` file.

+### Generating signed APK
+From Android Studio:

+### Build menu
+Generate Signed APK...
+Fill in the keystore information (you only need to do this once manually and then let Android Studio remember it)

+## Side notes

 ### javax/xml/bind/JAXBException